maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 # Poweramp v3 Skin Sample
 ============================================

-This is a sample skin source, which demonstrates two separate skins in one project.
+This is a sample skin source that demonstrates two separate skins in one project.
-This can be directly used to build APK which can be installed on the device and recognized by Poweramp v3.
+This project can be directly used to build APK which can be installed on the device and recognized by Poweramp v3.

 **NOTE: this sample skin is intended for demonstration purposes only.
 While you can build and publish this skin, the skin goal is Poweramp v3 skin features demonstration, which may look weird